am966/calc_s/README.md

                                 columns are i j k density s(r) where density has units of electrons per cubic Angstrom and s(r) has units of eV^-1 A^-3
+<seedname>_halfcell.den_fmt     File of density in correct units with lower half of the cell artificially
+                                set to zero for jmol visualisation.
+<seedname>_s_r.den_fmt          File of 'out of the box' softness in the correct units and in den_fmt
+                                for jmol visualisation
+<seedname>_jmol_s_r.den_fmt     File of -s(r) for jmol colourmaps.
+This has units of eV^-1
+                                A^-3 and the lower half of the cell is artificially set to zero.
+                                Certain regions within the slab are artificially set to 8888888.00000000 or 9999999.00000000 in order to be able to manually change the range for the colourmaps

 corrected error where the zero charge matrix was read in as a 1D array (resulting in only getting charge from the vacuum region with massive errors)

+Limitations
+only works for n_spins = 1